monarch-initiative/monarch-ui-new/README.md

 Keep long lists, such as those in `/global`, sorted alphabetically for consistency and ease of lookup and comparison.
 Tip: use VS Code extension "Sort Lines".

-Use `// TODO` as a consistent in-code flag for pieces of code that should eventually be replaced with something better.
-Also link to a GitHub issue that tracks the issue.

 Use `console.log` for strictly for temporary debugging during local development that should be removed before merging PRs.
 Use `info`/`warn`/`debug`/`error` at your discretion, but only for major, infrequent events, as logging too frequently (say, multiple times per second, sustained) can impact page performance.
-Leaving select logging *in production* will be beneficial for in this particular app, for user and in-situ troubleshooting of complex, hard-to-replicate problems.
+Leaving select logging _in production_ will be beneficial for in this particular app, for user and in-situ troubleshooting of complex, hard-to-replicate problems.

 To analyze the size of the compiled bundle, uncomment the `stats-webpack-plugin` line in the `vue.config.js`, build the app, then try running `npx webpack-bundle-analyzer dist/stats.json` or `npx source-map-explorer dist/js/*`.